 How Do Companies Break the Cycle?

+We’ve explored a few of the ways organizations put out fires after fire but never seem to anticipate new crises.
 There’s a missing piece that companies need in order to make sense of the knowledge that is trapped within their workforce.
 The chemistry of surfaces is not well understood within organizations.
-Adhesion relies on the top few molecular layers of a surface to which glue, coating, paint, etc., is applied.
+Adhesion relies on a surface's top few molecular layers to which glue, coating, paint, etc., is applied.

 This lack of understanding often leads to adhesion issues not being clocked as surface issues when that’s precisely what they are.
+Solutions to these problems seem elusive for the simple fact that surfaces are alive.

 Optimize the power of next-gen connectivity with data & surface intelligence.